Weight Lifting Has A Sweet Upside

 Use exercises that stress multiple joint involvement and have “side benefits” like improving balance.

 Don’t ignore any lift simply because “it’s a guy thing,” or it’s too hard, or you are embarrassed that you don’t lift as much as the big guy in the middle of the room.
 If, for example, you don’t like doing the bench press, try a dumbbell press or substitute push ups instead.
-Remember, you need to your entire body and make all of you stronger, not just the parts that are easy.
+Remember, you need to balance your entire body and make all of you stronger, not just the parts that are easy.

 You’ll need to go heavy at times, your muscles need to be challenged to grow.